Many email marketers turn their backs on HTML email templates because of this reason.

 The elaborate alternative text gives a complete idea of what the images could be about!

-So, here are some great Alt text tips for all those email marketers who wish to use images in their emails, but are reluctant to do so.
+So, here are some great image Alt text best practices for all those marketers who wish to use images in their custom email marketing templates, but are reluctant to do so.

 1. Keep it succinct

-One or two sentences are more than enough in your Alt text.
+One or two sentences are more than enough in your HTML email Alt text.
 It should be meaningful and enticing enough for the subscribers to view the image.

-The email by Crate&Barrel has a short Alt text for each individual section supported by a clear description of their offerings.
+Crate&Barrel has used a short email Alt text for each individual section supported by a clear description of their offerings.

 Right from the subject line to the content and Alt text, everything is in sync with the email purpose that encourages the subscriber to view the images or click through the CTAs.